Weave Together 2027 is Coming Soon!

 What if I don’t have a loom or the required equipment?

 You should plan to bring your own looms if that’s possible.
 You’re already comfortable working on them, and at the end of the retreat, you can take home any of your work in progress.
-But if your travel plans will make that challenging, or if you’re taking a class on a new-to-you loom, we’ll make arrangements to borrow a limited number of looms from local weavers and companies.
+But if your travel plans will make that challenging, or if you’re taking a class on a new-to-you loom, we’ll make arrangements to borrow a limited number of looms.

 About 2-3 months before the event, we’ll send out an equipment survey and rental options for your classes.